fieldtrip/website/reference/ft_connectivitysimulation.md

  Use as
    [data] = ft_connectivitysimulation(cfg)
+ which will return a raw data structure that resembles the output of FT_PREPROCESSING.

- where the configuration structure should contain: cfg.method      = string, can be 'linear_mix', 'mvnrnd', 'ar', 'ar_reverse' (see below) cfg.nsignal     = scalar, number of signals cfg.ntrials     = scalar, number of trials
+ The configuration structure should contain cfg.method      = string, can be 'linear_mix', 'mvnrnd', 'ar', 'ar_reverse' (see below) cfg.nsignal     = scalar, number of signals cfg.ntrials     = scalar, number of trials